 Two sets of slits are present on the table and are used to define the shape of the beam.
 The first set is located near the front of the translation table just after the first ion chamber and the second is located near the sample just after the lead shield.
 The slits each have four blades, two vertical and two horizontal.
 The two slit sets are not identical in design.
 For the first set, the blades going either vertical or horizontal are aligned with their counterpart such that the two blades will touch when the gap is set to 0.
 For the second set of slits all blades are offset so it is possible to have them completely closed with some overlap by entering negative numbers for the gap.
 The slits are controlled through SPEC.
 The spec variables all start with "s" for slit and then have either a "1" or "2" for the first or second slit set, followed by a "u", "l", "i", or "o" for upper, lower, inner, and outer, respectively.
 For example, to move the upper blade of slit set 1 to 0.3 enter the command "mv s1u 0.3".
 The exact values to use depend on the angle of the translation table.
+The sign convention for the blade is that positive opens them and negative closes them.

-As the beam has an excellent vertical focus it's size does not need to be reduced in the vertical direction by the slits.
+As the beam has an excellent vertical focus of about 50 μm its size does not need to be reduced in the vertical direction by the slits.
 The vertical slits are generally opened to be slightly larger than the beam in order to block any stray X-rays but not alter the shape of the beam.
 In generally, the first set should be opened a little larger than the second set since the beam is further from its focal point at the position of the first slits.
 The beam size does need to be reduced in the horizontal and the positions of the horizontal slits will have a large effect on the quality of the data obtained.
 If the beam is much bigger horizontally compared to vertically then the width of the diffraction rings will be wider horizontally and broad, odd shaped peaks will result.
-The vertical beam size is about 50 μ m at the focus point.
-It has been found setting the second slits to have a horizontal gap around 100-200 μ m produces symmetric diffraction rings.
+It has been found setting the second slits to have a horizontal gap around 100-200 μm produces close to symmetric diffraction rings.
+The further the detector is from the sample the larger the horizontal beam can be without large broadening.
 It is best to define the shape of the beam horizontally using the first set of slits.
-The second set of slits can they by closed to be slightly larger than the beam.
+The second set of slits can then be set slightly larger than the beam.
 In this way the second set of slits acts as a pinhole to block air scattering but does not alter the shape of the beam.
 This strategy produces lower backgrounds while avoiding issues of signal from diffraction off the corners of the second slits.